-8. If, having been instructed in a case, matters develop in such a way that there is now a real prospect of your having to give evidence in relation to any matter of substance in issue in it, such that there has become a real prospect of your being unable to maintain your independence, you must withdraw promptly [rC25, rC21.10].
-You will have to consider whether exceptional circumstances - as indicated in paragraph 7 above - exist, such that your giving evidence will not, in the event, threaten your independence in the case in which you have been instructed.
+7. If, having been instructed in a case, matters develop in such a way that there is now a real prospect of your having to give evidence in relation to any matter of substance in issue in it, such that there has become a real prospect of your being unable to maintain your independence, you must withdraw promptly [rC25, rC21.10].
+You will have to consider whether exceptional circumstances - as indicated in paragraph 6 above - exist, such that your giving evidence will not, in the event, threaten your independence in the case in which you have been instructed.
 But if those exceptional circumstances do not exist, you will be obliged to return your instructions as soon as possible.
-If you do decide that you must return your instructions, you must comply with rC27: i.e. you must obtain your client's consent, or explain to your client your reasons for returning the instructions.
+If you do decide that you must return your instructions, you must comply with rC27: i.e. you must obtain your client's consent, or explain to your client your reasons for returning the instructions [gC73].
 (You may not transfer your instructions to another advocate without the consent of your client or professional client [rC27.2].)

-- 9. gC73 suggests that "... if you are planning to withdraw from a case because it appears that you are likely to be a witness on a material question of fact, you should only withdraw if you can do so without jeopardising the client's interests."
-But this does not appear consistent with rC25, which obliges you to return instructions where there is a real prospect of your being unable to maintain your independence.
-The view of the Ethics Committee is that rC25 must prevail not least because continuing to represent your client in circumstances where there is such a prospect is itself likely to jeopardise the client's interests, and may also put you in breach of other Rules.
-As gC73 acknowledges, "[y]our ability to perform your duty to the court (CD1) and act in the best interests of your client (CD2) may be put at risk if you act in circumstances where your independence is compromised". - 10.
-It is however possible to conceive of unusual circumstances in which some balancing of the potential harms to the client's interests, on either scenario, might have to be undertaken: for example, where a hearing in the case is imminent, and it has only just become apparent to you that you are likely to be required to give evidence in relation to a material matter.
+8. rC25 obliges you to return instructions where there is a real prospect of your being unable to maintain your independence.
+The view of the Ethics Committee is that as rC25 is mandatory in its terms, its requirements prevail, even where the fact of your withdrawal will not be beneficial to your client's interests.
+The Ethics Committee takes this view not least because continuing to represent your client in circumstances where there is such a prospect is itself likely to jeopardise the client's interests, and may also put you in breach of other Rules.
+As gC73 acknowledges, "[y]our ability to perform your duty to the court (CD1) and act in the best interests of your client (CD2) may be put at risk if you act in circumstances where your independence is compromised".

+9. It is however possible to conceive of unusual circumstances in which some balancing of the potential harms to the client's interests might have to be undertaken: for example, where a hearing in the case is imminent, and it has only just become apparent to you that you are likely to be required to give evidence in relation to a material matter.
 The view of the Ethics Committee is that, in such circumstances, you should not by yourself attempt to weigh the jeopardy to your client of your withdrawing from the case against the jeopardy of continuing with the hearing.
 You should discuss the matter with your client, and where appropriate with opposing counsel and with the court, with a view to deciding whether you can properly complete the imminent hearing before withdrawing.
 But that course is unlikely to be appropriate where you may have to give evidence actually at the imminent hearing.
 In that event, the view of the Committee is that you should withdraw at once.
 It will then be for the court to determine whether the imminent hearing should be adjourned.

-11. If, exceptionally, you do decide that you can continue to act, because the evidence you are likely to have to give falls within the exception outlined in paragraph 7 above, then you must keep that decision under review, so as to guard against the possibility that the matter on which you would give evidence may have become less peripheral or minor, or more likely to result in your continuing to act being challenged.
+10. If, exceptionally, you do decide that you can continue to act, because the evidence you are likely to have to give falls within the exception outlined in paragraph 6 above, then you must keep that decision under review, so as to guard against the possibility that the matter on which you would give evidence may have become less peripheral or minor, or more likely to result in your continuing to act being challenged.